timescale/docs/timescaledb/quick-start/node.md

 thirty days.
 This gives you enough time to complete all the tutorials and run a few test projects of your own.
 </highlight>

 ## Connect to TimescaleDB

-TimescaleDB is based on PostgreSQL and we can use common PostgreSQL tools to connect your Node app to the database.
-This example uses

-## Connect to TimescaleDB